 You might have seen black PCB.
-The real color of the PCBs is the solder mask, not PCB itself.
+The actual color of the PCBs is the solder mask, not PCB itself.

 In most cases, the Printed Circuit Boards are green in color.
 There are a few cases where different colors are used, and for this particular case, we will focus on the black PCB.

-One of the main reasons why the solder mask is kept black is because the reflection of the light is not desired in such circuits.
+One of the main reasons the solder mask is kept black is that the light’s reflection is not desired in such circuits.

 Continue reading this guide to know more.

 Printed Circuit Boards come in different colors.
-The most commonly used color is green which appears in most of the PCB’s that are present in the market.
-The other colors that may suffice include red, blue and black PCB among many others.
+The most commonly used color is green, which appears in most PCBs present in the market.
+The other colors that may suffice include red, blue, and black PCB, among many others.

 In this particular article, we will focus on the black PCB.
-The black PCB has its solder mask in the black color, and this may be because of some reasons as shared earlier.
-The main reason being the fact that reflected light may affect how a circuit operates; thus the black color makes sure this doesn't happen.
+As shared earlier, the black PCB has its solder mask in the black color, which may be because of some reasons.
+The main reason is that reflected light may affect how a circuit operates; thus, the black color ensures this doesn’t happen.

-The black PCB is considered prestigious by those who use it as compared to the other colored PCB’s.
-In fact, even Apple uses the black PCB in the devices.
+The black PCB is considered prestigious by those who use it as compared to the other colored PCBs.
+Even Apple uses the black PCB in the devices.
 It has gained much popularity even though the green PCB has still been the most used color.

-The black PCB is made up of the black solder mask.
+The black PCB is made up of a black solder mask.
 The black solder mask is beneficial in the absorption of heat during the reflow.
-It depends on the user whether scaling up or down of the temperature is required to make the sensors used in the circuit safely.
+It depends on the user whether scaling up or down the temperature is required to make the sensors used in the circuit safely.

-The silkscreen of black PCB is also prone for the turning light into other colors such as brown for the heat absorption.
+The silkscreen of black PCB is also prone to turning light into other colors such as brown for heat absorption.

-Manufacturers decide the color be used for the Printed Circuit Board as early as a molten stage.
+Manufacturers decide the color to be used for the Printed Circuit Board as early as a molten stage.
 That is when it is most convenient and easy to apply the right color for the PCB.
-The black color mostly uses in the high-end devices as compared to the green one.
+The black color mainly uses in high-end devices as compared to the green ones.

 1.2 Black PCB Solder Mask